Undergraduate Research and Internships in Chemistry

 communication skills through the subsequent dissemination of the project’s results in the form of research posters, presentations, and publications.
 All incoming and current students are encouraged to talk to chemistry faculty members about school-year and summer

-Students who wish to gain some experience with industrial or government laboratory settings are also encouraged to apply for local internships with chemical companies, analytical laboratories, and government agencies such as the Department of Environmental Protection
+Students who wish to gain some experience with industrial or government laboratory settings are also encouraged to apply for local internships with chemical companies, analytical laboratories, and government agencies such as the Environmental Protection Agency

 (EPA).
 Below, please find links and information related to specific programs, research projects, and internships for Shippensburg University chemistry department students.